-Services that are covered for you What you must pay when you get these services disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
-We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
-Each counseling attempt includes up to four face-to-face visits.
-Smoking cessation program In-Network: To further assist in your effort to quit smoking or tobacco product use, we cover one additional counseling quit attempt within a 12-month period as a service with no cost to you.
-This additional counseling attempt includes up to four face-to-face visits.
-This service can be used for either preventive measures or for diagnosis with a tobacco related disease. \$0 copayment Supervised Exercise Therapy (SET) In-Network: SET is covered for members who have symptomatic peripheral artery disease (PAD). \$0 copayment - Specialist's Office - Outpatient Hospital Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+Services that are covered for you What you must pay when you get these services SET is covered for members who have symptomatic peripheral artery disease (PAD). \$0 copayment Specialist's Office Outpatient Hospital Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
 The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
 Prior authorization requirements may apply.
-Transportation In-Network: You are covered for 36 one-way, non-emergency trips to plan-approved locations within the plan service area per calendar year.
-There is a maximum allowed travel distance of 100 miles per trip. \$0 copayment Please contact Customer Care for information on how to arrange transportation.
+Transportation You are covered for 60 one-way, non-emergency trips to plan-approved locations within the plan service area per calendar year.
+There is a maximum allowed travel distance of 75 miles per trip.
+In-Network: \$0 copayment Please contact Customer Care for information on how to arrange transportation.
 Customer Care will confirm your benefits and guide you to the transportation provider to plan your trip.
 Members must schedule trips at least 72 hours (3 business days) in advance of their appointment.
-Urgently needed services In-Network: Urgently Needed Services \$0 copayment
+Urgently needed services In-Network: A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of the plan, or even if you are inside the service area of the plan, it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts.
+Your plan must cover urgently needed services and only Urgently Needed Services \$0 copayment - Urgent Care Center